FrankRay78/troubleshooting-remote-development-teams/README.md

 If you are unhappy with your development team, they may need more detailed guidance.

 Clear and effective software requirements can help with this.
+[Get in touch if you need our help](https://frankray.net)

 ## Contributing